-The main design feature at the top of your Twitter page is a header image.
-Choose or design an image that provides a clear impression about your business.
-Be creative but make sure the header image you use doesn’t clash with your company branding.
-The placement of your profile image.
-When designing your Twitter page, test on several devices to make sure your profile image doesn’t clash with or cover up important sections of your header image.
+The main design feature on your Twitter page is a header image.
+Choose or design an image that provides a clear impression of your company.
+Be creative but make sure the header image you use doesn’t clash with your overall branding.
+Also, consider how it matches up with your profile image.
+When designing your Twitter page, keep both header image and profile image in mind to create a more cohesive look.

 To upload a header image, click on Edit Profile then click on the camera icon at the top of your page.
-The ideal image size for a Twitter header is 1500 x 500 pixels.
-Smaller images may appear blurry and images with different dimensions could appear distorted.
+The ideal image size for a Twitter header is 1500x500 pixels.
+Smaller images can appear blurry and images with different dimensions could appear distorted.

 For your profile, click the camera icon on the profile image square and upload an image of at least 400x400 pixels.
 Use a square-shaped image for your profile so it does not cut off.

 You can change your Twitter header or profile image any time such as seasonally or for holidays, special events, and promotions.
 You can use the same or similar header that you use on Twitter for your Facebook cover image to create consistent branding, however, you will need to size the image appropriately for the platform.

 Other than the two main images you are able to upload to brand your Twitter page, if you pay for a Twitter Blue subscription upgrade, you can also modify the color theme of your page which shows up as font and button colors.

 The rest of your Twitter page branding comes from what you tweet.
 You can design images that you upload with your own tweets to be branded with your logo, logo colors, or other design elements that match your overall look.